UoS-EEC/DynamicOFA/README.md

 <img src="Fig7.png" width="60%" height="60%">
 </p>

 The sub-network architectures of Dynamic-OFA can be switched to constantly meet software performance constraints while fewer computing resources are available.
 The above figure shows results where GPU computing resources are shared between Dynamic-OFA and a DNN training task.
-The training tasks starts to run at 2500 ms (donated by 'X'), and Dynamic-OFA becomes slower since fewer GPU cores are available to it.
+The training tasks starts to run at 2500 ms (donated by 'X'), and Dynamic-OFA becomes slower (the green line is separated) since fewer GPU cores are available to it.
 The sub-network architecture is gradually switched from sub-network level 4 to level 2 to meet the latency constraint by temporarily trading 2.6% accuracy.

 ## How to use / evaluate Dynamic-OFA Network
 ### Search for optimal sub-networks